Billy Sherrill: Work with Tammy Wynette and George Jones

-When news surfaced that the couple were in divorce proceedings, which would eventually last quite a few months, the song that capitalized on this the most was "The Grand Tour" which hit #1 for Jones in 1974.
+When news surfaced that the couple were in divorce proceedings, which would eventually last quite a few months, the song that capitalized on this the most was "The Grand Tour" which hit number 1 for Jones in 1974.
 The song is about a man inviting the listeners to walk through a house with him as he tells about a divorce that took place.
 The woman left just about everything in the house except a couple of critical items we are told at song's end.
-When their divorce became final in early 1975, the appropriate songs by Jones released at the time were "These Days I Barely Get By", "Memories of Us", and "I Just Don't Give a Damn".
+When their divorce became final in early 1975, the appropriate songs by Jones released at the time were "Memories of Us" and "I Just Don't Give a Damn".
 Wynette had a hit during that time period with "'Til I Can Make It On My Own".
-The duo continued to record through 1976, enjoying several more Top-10 and #1 hits together such as "Golden Ring", "Southern California", and "Near You" but the duo stopped recording together after the 1976 sessions.
-They did not team up in the studio again until 1979/1980 with their final hit song being, at the time, 1980's "Two Story House".
-Afterwards they never recorded, or rarely appeared, together for the next 14 years.
+The duo continued to record through 1976, enjoying several more Top-10 and number 1 hits together such as "Golden Ring", "Southern California", and "Near You", but the duo stopped recording together after the 1976 sessions.
+They did not team up in the studio again until 1979/1980 with their final hit song being 1980's "Two Story House".
+Afterwards they didn't record, and rarely appeared, together for 14 years.
 They embarked on a reunion tour in 1995 in support of their first duet album together in 15 years, One.

-In 1991, when Jones left for MCA Records and recorded under the production of Kyle Lehning it marked the first time in 20 years that someone other than Sherrill was in the control booth.
+In 1991, when Jones left for MCA Records and recorded under Kyle Lehning it was the first time in 20 years that someone other than Sherrill was in the control booth.
 Lehning became Jones' third record producer.
-Pappy Daily produced all of Jones recordings during 1954–1971, and then Sherrill took over the role for the next 19 years.
+Pappy Daily had produced all of Jones recordings during 1954–1971, and then Sherrill took over the role for the next 19 years.
 During Jones' stay at MCA almost every album would feature a different producer.
 Norro Wilson and Buddy Cannon show up more often during the MCA years as Jones' record producers.